Bayesian Optimization for Iterative Learning: Acknowledgements

 \paragraph{Experimental setup.}

 All experimental results are averaged over $20$ independent runs with different random seeds.
 Final performance is estimated by evaluating the chosen hyperparameter over the maximum number of iterations.
 All experiments are executed on a NVIDIA 1080 GTX GPU using the tensorflow-gpu Python package.
 The DRL environments are available through the OpenAI gym \cite{brockman2016openai} and Mujoco \cite{todorov2012mujoco}.
 Our DRL implementations are based on the open source from Open AI Baselines \cite{dhariwal2017openai}.
-We will release all source codes and packages in the final version.
+We release our implementation at \url{https://github.com/ntienvu/BOIL}.

-We use square-exponential kernels for the GPs in our model and estimate their parameters by maximizing the marginal likelihood \cite{Rasmussen_2006gaussian}.
+We use square-exponential kernels for the GP in our model and estimate their parameters by maximizing the marginal likelihood \cite{Rasmussen_2006gaussian}.
 We set the maximum number of augmented points to be $M=15$ and a threshold for a natural log of GP condition number $\delta=20$.
 We note that the optimization overhead is much less than the black-box function evaluation time.

 \paragraph{Baselines.}